 8 Medical Research Opportunities for High School Students in NJ

 Medical research opportunities are a great way for high school students to explore their interests.
-These programs offer early exposure to college-level academics, equipping you with practical skills like laboratory techniques and data analysis.
-Beyond academics, you will gain insight into the medical field, from research to professional practices, helping you make an informed career decision.
+These programs offer early exposure to college-level academics, giving you practical skills like laboratory techniques and data analysis.
+You will gain insight into the medical field, from research to professional practices, helping you make an informed career decision.

-For students in New Jersey interested in medicine, research opportunities are particularly appealing because they often come at little to no cost.
+Local research opportunities are appealing for students in New Jersey interested in medicine because they often come at little to no cost.
 Many of these programs have competitive acceptance rates, making them a good way to signal your academic abilities to college admissions officers.
 If you’re looking for more research programs, internships, or region-specific opportunities in New Jersey, check out this blog.

-Here is our list of the top 8 in-person medicine research opportunities in NJ to help you get started!
+Here is our list of the top 8 in-person medical research opportunities for high schoolers in New Jersey to help you get started!

 Location: Waksman Institute, Rutgers University, Newark, NJ